11 APRIL 2025

 The Responsible BESS Summit will be held the day after the Smart Energy Council Conference and Exhibition (9-10 April 2025), which attracted 12,000 visitors last year.
 As a proud Smart Energy Council member, Enhar is will be attending their Conference and Expo and is collaborating with the Smart Energy Council team on our BESS Summit to ensure great value for visitors through the week.

-INTERESTED IN SPONSORING OR PRESENTING AT THE SUMMIT?
+INTERESTED IN SPONSORING OR PRESENTING AT THE SUMMIT in 2026?